 - If unresolved, file an appeal to the Board of Review (in March).

-- If you still have an issue, file an appeal with the Michigan Tax Tribunal.
+- If you still have an issue after the BOR decision, you must file an appeal with the Michigan Tax Tribunal.

 How can I apply for a poverty exemption?

-- own and reside in the primary residence the exemption is requested for;
+- own and live in the primary residence the exemption is requested for;

 - show proof of ownership;

-- meet federal poverty income standards (set yearly by the US Department of Health and Human Services) .
+- meet federal poverty income standards (set by the US Dept of Health and Human Services) .